 Osteoporosis is a leading problem for women in older age.
 Menopause causes the levels of estrogen to decline and this affects bone density since estrogen regulates bone formation and breakdown.

 High blood sugar levels lead to weight loss, increased thirst, and frequent urinating.
 Dong Quai lowers the levels of blood sugar.

 Dong Quai decreases cholesterol levels.
 High cholesterol is the leading cause of heart disease.
 Dong Quai also relieves high blood pressure.

 When the body is injured or inflamed for a long time major diseases can spring up.
 Dong Quai reduces inflammation and lowers the risk of more serious health conditions.

 Improves Mood and Depression

 Toxins are harmful substances that cause damage to the body.
-Dong quai achieves the hard task of cleaning out the blood of toxins which reduces overall toxicity of the organism.
+Dong Quai achieves the hard task of cleaning out the blood of toxins which reduces the overall toxicity of the organism.